xerolinux/XeroWiki/docs/hyprxero.md

 - **⚙️ Supported Platforms :**

-It is *Highly* recommended to only use this config on a fresh *Arch + Hyprland* install.
+It is *Highly* recommended to only use this config on a fresh *Arch + Hyprland* install, support will not be provided if you don't do that.
 However you can install it however you want, but the only supported platform is **ArchLinux**.
 There are currently no plans to support others, so please do not ask.

 - **🚀 Installation :**